ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa4/index.md

 ## Submission

+Complete the <a href="https://docs.google.com/forms/d/e/1FAIpQLSduhjWQ36oxoiZReUZfA8cQ2PngQhxZh3L6TsiobVA4Ho5oHQ/viewform">survey</a>!

-You will submit _all_ of your files to the `pa4` assignment on Gradescope:
+Then you will submit _all_ of your files to the `pa4` assignment on Gradescope:

 - On the Gradescope upload screen, you can keep clicking “Browse Files” to select more than one file for your upload; you can select them one at a time